|Process Servers for New York City: |

 substituted service cannot be completed.
 For example for a defendant whose last known place of abode was in the City of New York and the

-court may order that the summons be published by a major newspaper which circulates in the City of New York.
-This manner of service is the
+may order that the summons be published by a major newspaper which circulates in the City of New York.
+This manner of service is the most

-most expensive because publishing a summons on a New York City newspaper (Usually the court decides which newspaper you must use)
+expensive because publishing a summons on a New York City newspaper (Usually the court decides which newspaper you must use) may cost

 We Are Different When Serving Papers in the City of New York.